GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/08_Resources/00_customResources.md

 // MyResourceRTTI implemented as a standard RTTI object, as discussed previously
 ~~~~~~~~~~~~~

 The constructor of **Resource** accepts one parameter, signifying whether or not your resource requires a core-thread representation.
-If you set this to false then you don't need to implement any of the core thread sync functionality (as described in @ref coreThread manual), and @bs::CoreObject::getCore() method will simply return null.
+If you set this to false then you don't need to implement any of the core thread sync functionality (as described in [core thread](../01_Low_Level_rendering/00_coreThread.md) manual), and @bs::CoreObject::getCore() method will simply return null.
 In general if your resource doesn't need to be used on the core thread set this to false.
 On the other hand, if it is used by systems like the renderer or the render API, set it to true.

 # Custom resource handle
 To create a handle for your custom resource, similarly to **HTexture** or **HMesh**, simply create a *typedef* using the @bs::ResourceHandle<T> type.
 Generally you want to define this in some header included by all files, for convenience.